railcore/railcore.github.io/index.md

 ## Official Documentation

-### BOM, Model, Thingiverse Project and Documentation
+### Assembly Guide, BOM, Model and Printable Parts

 The Fusion360 models and BOM should be considered the official, master copies and are maintained by Tony Akens.